beyretb/AnimalAI-Olympics/README.md

 See [competition launch page](https://mdcrosby.com/blog/animalailaunch.html) and official rules for further details.

-**Important** Please check the competition rules [here](http://animalaiolympics.com/rules.html).
+**Important** Please check the competition rules [here](http://animalaiolympics.com/rules.html). **To submit to the competition and be considered for prizes you must also fill in [this form](https://forms.gle/PKCgp2JAWvjf4c9i6)**.
 Entry to the competition (via EvalAI) constitutes agreement with all competition rules.

 ## Overview